- WHAT WE DO

 The primary goal is to acclimate the new hires in such a way that they will want to remain with the company for the long term.
 In any corporation, turnover is costly and negatively impacts the bottom line.

-Orientation and onboarding are not mutually exclusive.
+Orientation and onboarding training are not mutually exclusive.
 It isn’t a matter of choosing one over the other.
 They work in conjunction to provide a comprehensive training experience for new hires.

 There are some fundamental differences between the two.
-Orientation should be considered a one-time event, while onboarding is an ongoing process.
+Orientation should be considered a one-time event, while onboarding training is an ongoing process.

 It is a one-time event that a new hire participates in to learn important information that is specific to the company, but not necessarily their distinct role within the company.

 Onboarding is a process that begins when a new hire is extended an offer for employment and doesn’t end until the employee is considered to be fully functioning in their new position.

 Corporations need to consider these factors when seeking to understand the differences between onboarding and orientation: